Moscow and Washington strike deal to hold Putin-Trump summit

 Some Trump critics say Russia has not significantly altered its behaviour since 2014 and should therefore not be given the prestige that they believe a summit would confer.

-Additional reporting by Maria Tsvetkova and Maria Kiselyova; Editing by Catherine Evans
+Additional reporting by Maria Tsvetkova and Maria Kiselyova; Editing by Catherine Evans/Mark Heinrich